josefs/Gradualizer/Notes.md

 to insert type information in the right places.

 I should start small.
 The type system fragment I should start with should be roughly the STLC.
 Then I can work my way up from there.
+It seems to me that "Abstracting Gradual Types" is a good model for how to incorporate new type system features.

 Eventually I'd like to support plt files.
 That means that gradualizer should be able to read plt files written by dialyzer.
 However, that might cause a